Colored deviled eggs are a fun egg appetizer to serve at Easter time or a Spring party. They taste the same but are SO much more fun to eat.

 - Snip edge off of freezer bag and pipe the filling into the egg whites, serve.

-I like them best when they are really cold so I will stick the plate full into the fridge for another 30 minutes or so.
+I like them best when they are really cold so I will stick the plate full into the fridge for another 30 minutes or so before serving.
+This step will stiffen them up a bit more too so they are easier to pick up.

 Tips to remember when making these: When you remove the yolks and mixing in ingredients continue to taste as you go.
 Add in small amounts more mayo, a teaspoon of vinegar if you want a real zing to them, small add ins to create your ideal deviled egg recipe.

-- When creating your desired colors start with 1 drop per cup of water.
+- When creating your desired colors start with 1 drop per cup of water, add 3 drops max.
 Mix well and then add more drops of desired food coloring to make darker.

 - Each cup will fit 3 egg whites each, don’t cramp them.